neatnik/omg.lol/info/Address Services/dns.md

 * **AAAA records**: Just like A records, but for IPv6 addresses.
 * **CNAME records**: These are nifty records that let you map a hostname to another hostname, creating an alias.
 * **MX records**: These define special rules for mail handling for a hostname.
+* **NS records**: Used for directing traffic to external nameservers.
 * **TXT records**: These contain arbitrary chunks of text data, useful for a variety of purposes.
-* **NS records**: Used for directing traffic to external nameservers.
 * **SRV records**: Provides information on how to direct traffic to specific services (with specific protocols and ports) that live elsewhere.

 ## Managing DNS records

 To manage your DNS records, just pull up your address, and then click on the **Manage DNS** button.
-From there, you can t add new records, view your existing records, or delete unwanted records.
+From there, you can add new records, view your existing records, or delete unwanted records.

 You can configure DNS records for your omg.lol subdomain directly (e.g. you.omg.lol), or any sub-subdomain (e.g. foo.you.omg.lol, foo.bar.you.omg.lol, etc.).